Demonetization in India- The Great Fiasco

 Why is the cashless transaction not being made mandatory for the Political Parties?
 They should have been made, not to accept donations in cash.

 The PM of India took upon himself the responsibility to advertise the private Digital Payment Systems, like Pay-Tm or Reliance Jio Money, instead of the UPI App of RBI.

 Pay-Tm is a Chinese company in which Alibaba has the controlling 40% shares.
-This company pays no interest in wallet and when the money is transferred back to the bank account, it charges @ 4.75 %.
+This company pays no interest in the wallet and when the money is transferred back to the bank account, it charges @ 4.75 %.
 But due to increase in transactions during demonetization, this amount has been reduced to 1.67%.

 New Agenda of Cashless Transaction

-In order to shift the issue of the failure of demonetization, the Government has adopted a new agenda of cashless economy in India which is 98% cash economy.
+In order to shift the issue of the failure of demonetization, the Government has adopted a new agenda of a cashless economy in India which is 98% cash economy.

 No such device has so far been developed to make the e-payments full proof and safe.

 Just 17% Indians own smartphones and the government of India wants to promote cashless transactions.
 The government is silent to make a law for political parties, not to accept donations in cash.